-Each of the nine MAC learning domains is divided into four study action areas.
-This page sets out specimen content for the study action areas that form part of the Community learning domain.
+Each of the nine MAC themes is divided into four study action areas.
+This page sets out specimen content for the study action areas that form part of the Community theme.

 This page also includes the following:

 MAC brings together disparate National Curriculum materials and adds important material, aiming to organise children’s learning in a focused and determined way.

 There is no suggestion that the content set out below is in any sense definitive.
 It is intended merely for discussion and debate, a starting point for the detailed programmes of learning that will be required for each year group.